neda-jevtic/nedajevtic.github.io/README.md

 ### SEBuddy - tutor for incoming exchange students (_December 2021 - May 2025_)

-##### Note: Within the assets folder in this repository, you can find some of the PDFs of my course projects and R codes
+#### Note: Within ‘assets’ folder in this repository, you can find some of the PDFs of my course projects and R codes